The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 Later, Kris’s no.10 right rib bone was also found, as well as a femur upper leg bone from Lisanne and possibly her tibia bone.

 A rolled-up ball of skin from Lisanne’s shin was also located by investigators sometime later on August 29, 2014.
 The forensic pathologist later found that the skin was still in an early stage of decomposition, even containing maggots.
-In contrast with Kris' fully bleached and clean bones, the pathologist also discovered that the bone marrow in Lisanne's femur and tibia bones proved dry and un-decomposed.
+In contrast with Kris's fully bleached and clean bones, the pathologist also discovered that the bone marrow in Lisanne's femur and tibia bones proved dry and un-decomposed.
 The bone marrow was intact and unaltered.
 The forensic pathologist speculated that someone may have manipulated the piece of skin.

 The theories - what happened to Kris and Lisanne?